eamq/minml/README.md

 ## What's in this package?

-True to the name, this skin package contains far fewer skins than Illustro or Illustro Pulsar - it's a basic set of skins that suits my needs, and (hopefully) provides a good starting point for others who wish to apply this design to other skins!
+True to the name, this skin package contains fewer skins than Illustro or Illustro Pulsar - it's a minimal set of skins that suits my needs, and (hopefully) provides a good starting point for others who wish to apply this design to other skins!

 ### Skins
 - CPU and RAM - Intel